Sumpfpony/RMSPushNotificationsBundle/README.md

 The send method will detect the type of message so if you'll pass it an `AndroidMessage` it will automatically send it through the C2DM/GCM servers, and likewise for Mac and Blackberry.

 ## Android messages

-You have a choice of three services, C2DM, GCM and FCM.
-C2DM is defined as main option, but the `AndroidMessage` class has flags to toggle which service to send it to.
+Since both C2DM and GCM are still available, the `AndroidMessage` class has a small flag on it to toggle which service to send it to.
+Use as follows:

     use RMS\PushNotificationsBundle\Message\AndroidMessage;

     $message = new AndroidMessage();

-You may choose `setGCM` or `setFCM` - this is optional.
+    $message->setGCM(true);

-    $message->setFCM(true);
+to send as a GCM message rather than C2DM.

 ## iOS Feedback service